It only makes sense to employ a multifaceted treatment approach since depression impacts so many aspects of our daily lives.

 -

-- Dialectical behavior therapy (DBT): DBT was originally developed for borderline personality disorders and includes mindfulness, emotional regulation, and distress tolerance.
-It’s beneficial for depression in individuals with co-occurring emotional dysregulation or self-harming behaviors.
+DBT was originally developed for borderline personality disorders and includes mindfulness, emotional regulation, and distress tolerance.

-- Problem-solving therapy (PST): Problem-solving therapy is a structured approach that aims to help people develop coping skills to tackle specific problems and stressors they experience.
+Problem-solving therapy is a structured approach that aims to help people develop coping skills to tackle specific problems and stressors they experience.
 In return, reducing feelings of helplessness and improving your overall mood due to having less tension.
-Problem-solving therapy is just as effective as other medications and psychosocial interventions, and much more beneficial than receiving no treatment.

-- Exposure therapy: Gradual exposure to avoided situations or stimuli that maintain the depression.
-It’s most effective for depressive symptoms related to avoidance behaviors or simultaneous anxiety disorders.
+Gradual exposure to avoided situations or stimuli that maintain the depression.

 - Positive lifestyle changes